tsmith512/tsmithcreative/content/blog/2020-08-12-magic-travel-spreadsheet/index.md

 ```

 For "Estimated Miles", the formula is similar, except `IMPORTXML` looks for the
-`value` (in meters) from `distance` instead, then converts it to miles (`/1609`)
+`value` (meters) from `distance` instead, converts it to miles (`/1609`),
 and rounds it.

-In both cases, using the numeric `value` instead of the string ("7 hours 2
+In both cases, using the numeric `value` instead of the `text` string ("7 hours
-minutes" or "452 mi") from `text` allows two things: being able to sum them for
+2 minutes" or "452 mi") allows two things: being able to sum them for
-totals and format them based on length.
+totals and apply conditional formatting based on length.

 Column G, the map between stops, just does some basic cell references: